cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/sites.md

 ### Update

 #### Usage
-`cfy site upda [OPTIONS] NAME`
+`cfy sites update [OPTIONS] NAME`

   Update an existing site

   `NAME` is the site's name

 #### Optional flags
-  `--location TEXT`   -     The location of the site, expected format:
-                          latitude,longitude such as 32.071072,34.787274
+*  `--location TEXT`   -     The location of the site, expected format: latitude,longitude such as 32.071072,34.787274
-  `-l, --visibility TEXT`  - Defines who can see the resource, can be set to one
+*  `-l, --visibility TEXT`  - Defines who can see the resource, can be set to one of ['private', 'tenant', 'global']
-                          of ['private', 'tenant', 'global'] `-n, --new-name TEXT`  -   The new name of the site
+*  `-n, --new-name TEXT`  -   The new name of the site

 #### Example